-What a presumption of Burcham’s, that Lady Kate’s cousin Clara Meredith will drop everything and marry him because an inheritance of five thousand a year hinges on it!
-He realizes that there will be possibly much more for him when her father dies, issues of marriage and inheritance dictating the distribution of property.
+What a presumption of Burcham’s that Lady Kate’s cousin Clara Meredith will drop everything and marry him because an inheritance of five thousand a year hinges on it!
+He doesn’t need Mr. Brit to tell him there will be possibly much more for him when her father dies, issues of marriage and inheritance dictating the distribution of property.
 The situation reflects something of the dominion that the “unfair sex” held over women to a large extent in the Victorian era, much depending on class.
 Generally speaking, a wife had no separate legal existence from her husband, who had power over her property, estates, any earnings she might have, custody of children, and her body.
 It was not until 1891 that a court of law overturned a man’s right to keep his wife at home under lock and key (Perkin).

 A private system of law, however, enabling upper-class Englishwomen to hold separate estates and income, made them perhaps the most liberated wives in the world.

 In this respect, Clara is not atypical of a woman from the untitled gentry.
 Raised in protective families,

 They were not reared as shrinking violets; almost without exception they were brought up in the country, outdoor life being considered more important than other forms of education.
 But these half-educated, horse-loving girls often married young and became great hostesses in London.
 They were considered among the most politically minded women in Europe.
 They learned from their elders, but had their own views and expected to air them.
 (Perkin 101)

 It was a pivotal time, with moves to guarantee the financial protection of women in the upper and middle classes a thin end of the wedge for emancipation of women throughout society.

 Tied up in the conniving around the issue of Clara’s inheritance, we are introduced to a stereotyped caricature of a Jewish man, a money-lender brought in furtively by Burcham’s lawyer, Roland Brit.